AdobeDocs/experience-manager-65.nl-NL/help/forms/using/form-sets-html-workspace.md

 ---
 title: Werken met indelingen in de AEM Forms-werkruimte
-seo-title: Werken met indelingen in de AEM Forms-werkruimte
+seo-title: Working with Formsets in AEM Forms workspace
-description: Een formulierset is een verzameling HTML5-formulieren die zijn gegroepeerd en worden weergegeven als één set formulieren voor eindgebruikers.
+description: Een formulierset is een verzameling van HTML5-formulieren die zijn gegroepeerd en gepresenteerd als één set formulieren voor eindgebruikers.
 Leer hoe u in de AEM Forms-werkruimte met formsets kunt werken.
-seo-description: Een formulierset is een verzameling HTML5-formulieren die zijn gegroepeerd en worden weergegeven als één set formulieren voor eindgebruikers.
-Leer hoe u in de AEM Forms-werkruimte met formsets kunt werken.
+seo-description: A formset is a collection of HTML5 forms grouped and presented as a single set of forms to end users.
+Learn how you can work with formsets in AEM Forms workspace.
 uuid: 1a5f3ce8-1d6a-497e-90d0-49765e40cf3b
 contentOwner: vishgupt
 content-type: reference